iaz15/fyp-2020/README.md

 ```

 As of the time of this writing the program is not compiled into a single .exe and is made up of multiple .py scripts.
-To run the program, the user should type 'python app.py' in the terminal, launching a GUI which facilities process.
+To run the program, the user should type 'python app.py' in the terminal, launching a GUI which facilities the whole process from start to finish.